Timothy Olyphant as Raylan Givens, proudly old-fashioned Deputy U.S. Marshal

 The front fastens with two light brown horn buttons that match the four buttons on each cuff, but Raylan wears the coat unbuttoned anyway.

-After Raylan is transferred back to Harlan from Miami, he wears the suit coat with a black shirt but ditches the trousers for a more characteristic pair of jeans.
+After Raylan is transferred back to Kentucky from Miami, he wears the suit jacket with a black shirt but ditches the trousers for a more characteristic pair of jeans.
 The trousers are flat front with plain-hemmed bottoms, breaking short over his dark brown leather boots.

 The trousers have belt loops, and Raylan wears a brown Western-style tooled belt in tanned leather, complete with a tan-finished full grain leather Bianchi Model 59 Special Agent® thumb break paddle holster.
 Raylan later uses a different Bianchi Model 59 to fit his Glock when he adopts that sidearm in the second episode.